 #6.
 Spend quality time with others

 Finding quiet moments inside the hectic schedule is an act of devotion.
-Sharing experiences strengthens bonds with anybody you care about, whether they be family, friends, or coworkers.
+Sharing experiences strengthens bonds with anybody you care about, whether it be family, friends, or coworkers.

 Taking time for important things matters even more when life is hectic.
 It’s a public pledge of commitment to the other person, full of assurances of future togetherness and fond recollections of the past.